woman calmly drinking tea

 • Losing your sense of freedom by not having energy to run errands, clean the house or visit friends.

-People find strength in diverse ways.
-You can find strength in yourself, in others or in things you can do.
+People find the strength to face cancer in diverse ways.
+You can find strength in yourself, in others, or in things you can do.
+Some ways to find strength are:

 Be aware of your feelings and needs.